Information on this page, including unit offerings, is from the 2020 academic year.

 Managing a Global Business (MBS613)

-4. Develop innovative criteria and synthesise decision-making strategies appropriate to an international context in order to benefit both society and business.
+4 Develop innovative criteria and synthesise decision-making strategies appropriate to an international context to benefit both society and business.

 |Unit Learning Experiences||The unit is delivered using blended learning design features with core unit materials provided in a digital format followed up by small class knowledge application and skills development.
 This is enhanced by self-directed learning to further develop skills and application of knowledge to practical and current issues.